abhi2596/SetOpDSL/README.md

 #### Example: Insert(SetName("someSetName"),Create(Value(1),Variable("string")))

 ## Assign()
-takes two arguments like Insert() the only difference between Insert and Assign is Assign checks if the SetName is present or not if not present it creates a new one and assigns the values specified in Create to the a set which can later be referenced by the SetName()
+takes two arguments like Insert() the only difference between Insert and Assign creates a set and assigns the values specified in Create to the a set which can later be referenced by the SetName()
 #### Example: Assign(SetName("setName"),Create(Value(1),Variable("string")))

 ## Check()